 Listen, Thanksgiving is right around the corner, so let’s get right down to brass tacks.
 No time to mess around.
 We’ve got business to attend to.
 There’s nothing magical about this here recipe.
 I bet many of you have one very similar to it floating around in your family’s lore.
-I’m just here to tell you one thing: You can make a crazy-good gee eff Pumpkin Cake Roll for Thanksgiving, and I have the photographic evidence to prove it.
+I’m just here to tell you one thing: You can make a classic gluten free Pumpkin Cake Roll for Thanksgiving.

 Grease a jelly roll pan (this one’s about 10 x 15 inches – that works), then line it with wax paper (I don’t know why it doesn’t burn the house down on this one rare occasion — it just doesn’t) or parchment, grease it again, then sprinkle it with gee eff flour and tap the flour around.